jaden/HotPocket/readme.md

 ## To deploy
 Make sure .env is populated correctly (see .env.example)

-Push changes to bitbucket repo
+Git push changes to bitbucket repo

 Add public SSH key of user to bitbucket as a deployment key